 A Council must "promote the current and future interests of the community".
-In doing this, there are many standards of equitableness, depending on the social norms or preferences of the District.

-The Council achieves equitableness by imposing different charges on different ratepayers.
-Using the model in chapter 5, a Council can model different charges on different ratepayers by adjusting the policy weights (Wt) in the rates calculation formulae.
+Using the model in chapter 5, a Council can model different charges on different rating units by adjusting the policy weights (Wt) in the rates calculation formulae.

 6.2 Standards of equitableness